WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 # Earning gold in world of warcraft while leveling

-This guide is for people looking to make gold while leveling a character.
-It provides hints and tips for making money, _without_ having a fully-leveled profession.
-It assumes the reader knows little to nothing about the workings of the World of Warcraft auction house (AH).
-Some of the knowledge contained within is simply common sense, and much of it can be found in other sources.
-It is hoped that by collecting this information in one place it will provide the reader with convenience and perhaps insight not gained from gleaning multiple other sources.
+This guide is for World of Warcraft (WoW) players looking to make gold while leveling a character.
+It provides hints and tips for making money---without having any fully-leveled professions.
+It assumes the reader knows little to nothing about WoW, or the WoW auction house.
+Some of the knowledge contained within is simply common sense, and most of it can be found in other sources.
+It is hoped that by collecting this information in one place it will provide the reader with convenience and insight not gained from gleaning multiple other sources.

 ## About the author